We are commonly told to avoid sunlight, that too much is not good for us, but is this advice overblown?

 Depending on the level of vision impairment, the condition can be a minor or major problem for those who suffer from it.

-In severe cases it can cause significant harm to a persons quality of life.
+In severe cases, it can cause significant harm to a person quality of life.

 How can Myopia be treated?

 Thankfully, a number of treatment options are available and it can be rectified on either a temporary or permanent basis.

 Temporary solutions include wearing glasses or contact lenses.
 However, the benefit is only seen when wearing either an optical device.
 These options also tend to require a high level of cleanliness and maintenance, especially when using daily contact lenses.

 If good eye hydration and lens cleaning are ignored, fungal eye infections can often occur.

 Permanent methods of correction are laser eye surgery or lens implants.
 At AVC, we provide both these procedures as they have excellent results and are more cost-effective over the long term.

 Increasing numbers of people are choosing to have their myopia treated by using these techniques.